 However, if your hair is already damaged avocado oil may not help with the repair, while it may prevent further damage.
 It will not help with repairing damaged hair, you may need other products such as rice water or protein loaded products to help with the repair.

-Combing entangled hair can be as painful as pulling your hair.
+Combing tangled hair can be as painful as pulling your hair.
 Using your fingers apply avocado oil on the tips of your hair especially after washing with warm water.

 Then use a brush or wide toothed brush to comb through your hair.
 Avocado oil will help minimize entanglement and make it easy for your to comb through with minimal pressure therefore preventing hair loss.